Research and development consulting

 Prototyping and testing

-RMIT has world-standard facilities for prototyping and product testing and collaborative research, including the state-of-the-art Advanced Manufacturing Precinct, RMIT Textile Testing Services, the Flow Cytometry Core Facility and the recently established Clinical Research facility.
-Once completed, the 12,000 square metre Design Hub will strengthen Victoria’s reputation as a global centre for innovation in design by providing a space for industry-university collaboration across design-related disciplines.
+RMIT has world-standard facilities for prototyping and product testing and collaborative research, including the state-of-the-art Advanced Manufacturing Precinct, RMIT Textile Testing Services, and the Flow Cytometry Core Facility.
+The 12,000 square metre Design Hub strengthens Victoria’s reputation as a global centre for innovation in design by providing a space for industry-university collaboration across design-related disciplines.

 Latest industry research news

 Study examines social benefits of Chinese investment in Australia

 Recognising the importance of manufacturing to Australia’s economy, RMIT’s Advanced Manufacturing Precinct (AMP) was established to meet the challenges facing industry and to enhance Australia’s competitiveness in global markets.
 The AMP offers access to research, skill development, product design and testing across the full scope of the manufacturing process.

 RMIT’s multi-disciplinary research into transitional fuels is focused on a range of fuel sources as viable options to meet Australia’s transport fuel needs over the next 20-30 years.
 Our expertise is helping to explore how to shift from older, more heavily polluting technology to cleaner and possibly greener ways of keeping transport in the air and on the road.